frenzymilk/soc_automation_project/README.md

 # Soc Deployment
 This project will deploy a SOC platform using Terraform and Github Actions.
 The infrastructure is comprised of 3 instances, one for Wazuh, a SIEM and XDR tool, one for TheHive, a tool allowing to provide Incident Response Capabilities, and the last one for an endpoint that will be your target.
+In addition to the Wazuh agent, the target instance also uses Sysmon for Linux for endpoint monitoring.

 ## Deployment